theinternetftw/xkcd2601/README.md

 ### Running the code:

-It runs in FMSLogo, which is windows only, sadly.
+I'm currently running it in FMSLogo, which is windows only, sadly.
 But it might run on your logo variant of choice.

+There's also now a python script to generate an svg, which might be of use.

-If you can find a logo that is open source, multi-platform, renderers beautifully, doesn't require an installer on windows, and runs this code with a minimum number of changes, i'll happily convert the project over to that.
+If you can find a logo that is open source, multi-platform, renders beautifully, doesn't require an installer on windows, and runs this code with a minimum number of changes, I'll happily convert the project over to that.

 (I first tried aUCBLogo, which seemed nice, but it started crashing on the input once there were a certain number of comments, which seemed like a red flag)